Richmond celebrates formal renaming of Arthur Ashe Boulevard

 He also was a well-known philanthropist who promoted education and civil rights.

-Ashe’s once-segregated hometown has an athletic center named after him and a sculpture of him.
-But proposals to rename a street for him have been defeated multiple times since Ashe’s 1993 death.
+Ashe’s once-segregated hometown boasts an athletic center named after him, and a bronze sculpture of Ashe sits among Richmond’s many Confederate statues.
+But a proposal to rename a historic street for Ashe was been defeated twice since his death in 1993.

+Ashe’s nephew, David Harris Jr., helped spearhead the successful effort to rename the busy 2.4-mile (3.9-kilometer) street previously known simply as “Boulevard.”
+Dotted with restaurants, museums and stately homes, the street is modeled after European boulevards in the late 19th century.

+At one end sits Byrd Park, with tennis courts where Ashe was denied access during his childhood because of segregation.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.